How to Improve Digestion

 As we have mentioned above, certain foods will harm your digestive system and overall health.
 However, certain foods also play a significant role in improving digestion and overall health!
 Some of the best foods that promote a healthy digestive system are:

 - Whole wheat products or grains.
 Oats and quinoa can improve digestion by making your stool bulky and feeding healthy gut microbes.

 - Probiotics.
 These are present naturally in your gut.
 One great source of probiotics is yogurt.
 Yogurt can help improve digestion and treat digestive issues like constipation and diarrhea.

 - Chia seeds.
-These are a great source of fiber that acts like a prebiotic and help promote bowel movements and stools.
+These are a great source of fiber that acts like a prebiotic and helps promote bowel movements and stools.

 - Papaya.
-Consisting of the digestive enzyme “papain," it helps in the digestion of protein.
+Consisting of the digestive enzyme “papain," it helps digest protein.

 - Beetroot.
 This is an excellent source of fiber and thus helps improve digestion.

 - Ginger.
 This is an important root that pregnant women use to treat morning sickness.
 It helps in improving gastric emptying and motility.

 - Green leafy vegetables.
 They are not only considered essential for maintaining health; green vegetables are also a good source of insoluble fiber.